Open Science

 There are several options for publishing in Open Access:

-- Publish in high-quality, natively open access journals (there are over 12,000 listed in the DOAJ) – The paper is immediately open, and any publication costs are reimbursable under Horizon Europe if included in the budget.
-However, these may not be the most prestigious journals according to current research evaluation criteria.
+• Publish in high-quality, natively open access journals (there are over 12,000 listed in the DOAJ) – The paper is immediately open, and any publication costs are reimbursable under Horizon Europe if included in the budget; however, these may not be the most prestigious journals according to current research evaluation criteria.

-- Using publishing platforms, preprint servers, and open notebooks: These are the most innovative tools, but they are not yet recognized for evaluation purposes.
+• Using publishing platforms, preprint servers, and open notebooks – These are the most innovative tools, but they are not yet recognized for evaluation purposes

-- Publishing in hybrid journals: Starting in 2020, Luiss Guido Carli, through its University Library, has signed several transformative agreements with leading international academic publishers.
+• Publishing in hybrid journals: Starting in 2020, Luiss Guido Carli, through its University Library, has signed several transformative agreements with leading international academic publishers.
 For more information, visit the “Publishing in Open Access” page on the Library's website.
 Please note that costs for publishing in hybrid journals are not reimbursable under Horizon Europe.

-- The manuals The Turing Way and Open Science Passport for PhD explain how to make your research reproducible in the simplest way possible.
+• The manuals The Turing Way and Open Science Passport for PhD explain how to make your research reproducible in the simplest way possible

-- The Essentials4data course (available online for free) and the CESSDA Data Management Expert Guide (DMEG) offer helpful guidance on how to manage your data properly.
+• The Essentials4data course (available online for free) and the CESSDA Data Management Expert Guide (DMEG) offer helpful guidance on how to manage your data properly.

-- How to FAIR is a guide to the FAIR principles (Findable, Accessible, Interoperable, Reusable), which outline how research data should be structured to align with Open Science principles.
+• How to FAIR is a guide to the FAIR principles (Findable, Accessible, Interoperable, Reusable), which outline how research data should be structured to align with Open Science principles.

-- ORCID provides a persistent digital identifier that users manage and control, setting them apart from other researchers.
+• ORCID provides a persistent digital identifier that users manage and control, setting them apart from other researchers.
 You can link your iD to your professional data and use it to share information with other systems, ensuring proper recognition for all contributions.

-- DOAJ (Directory of Open Access Journals) is an online directory of high-quality, open-access, peer-reviewed journals where you can publish your work.
+• DOAJ (Directory of Open Access Journals) is an online directory of high-quality, open-access, peer-reviewed journals where you can publish your work.

-- IRIS is the institutional archive for Luiss research outputs, enabling open access deposit of publications.
-Researchers can publish in their usual journals, but then make their article freely and immediately accessible to everyone in the version permitted by the publisher (preprint, postprint, or publisher PDF: to check which version is permitted and whether an embargo period is required, consult the SHERPA-RoMEO database). - IRIS meets the requirements to be considered a “trustworthy repository” for Horizon Europe purposes.
+• IRIS is the institutional archive for Luiss research outputs, where you can deposit your publications for open access.
+Researchers can publish in their usual journals, but then make their article freely and immediately accessible to everyone in the version permitted by the publisher (preprint, postprint, or publisher PDF: you can check which version is permitted and whether an embargo period is required by consulting the SHERPA-RoMEO database). - IRIS meets the requirements to be considered a “trustworthy repository” for Horizon Europe purposes.

-- Zenodo is the open archive developed by CERN in Geneva that allows you to deposit data and documents.
+• Zenodo is the open archive developed by CERN in Geneva that allows you to deposit data and documents.
 It also assigns them a DOI (Digital Object Identifier), making them citable.

-- Creative Commons licenses allow authors to grant access to their works while deciding which rights to retain.
+• Creative Commons licenses allow authors to grant access to their works while deciding which rights to retain.

-- Open Research Europe is the publishing platform provided free of charge by the European Commission to ensure immediate access to publications, in line with Horizon Europe requirements.
+• Open Research Europe is the publishing platform provided free of charge by the European Commission to ensure immediate access to publications, in line with Horizon Europe requirements.

-- “Open Science in Horizon Europe proposal,” “How to comply with Horizon Europe mandate for Research Data Management,” “How to comply with Horizon Europe mandate for publications,” and “RDM in Horizon Europe Proposals” are guides created by OpenAIRE on Open Science practices in Horizon Europe.
+• “Open Science in Horizon Europe proposal,” “How to comply with Horizon Europe mandate for Research Data Management,” “How to comply with Horizon Europe mandate for publications,” and “RDM in Horizon Europe Proposals” are guides created by OpenAIRE on Open Science practices in Horizon Europe.

-- The CESSDA guide “Adapt your Data Management Plan” outlines the questions a Data Management Plan should address.
+• The CESSDA guide “Adapt your Data Management Plan” outlines the questions a Data Management Plan should address.

 Additional tools for practicing Open Science in everyday research are listed in the guide Open Science in Practice, edited by Elena Giglia and Rebecca Marconi.